Swap-Meet/Swap-Meet.github.io/README.md

 Swap Meet
 =========
+###(web version)
 <br>

 <a href="https://swapmeetproject.herokuapp.com/">Click here to see it on heroku</a>

 ###Summary
-This application allows members to trade video games with other members in their area.
+The purpose of this application is to allow members to trade video games and board games with other members in their area.

 ###Project Team